 The Mid-Atlantic Region has its own facebook page where you can join the conversation and learn what is happening in your area.

 Sean Collins is an Assistant Professor of Exercise Physiology at the University of Lynchburg in Lynchburg, VA.
 He is also the Director of the Walker Human Performance Laboratory and is charged with guiding and supervising laboratory and student research activities.
 Collins teaches courses in exercise physiology, laboratory techniques, and strength and conditioning.

-State Director: Julia Olsen, MS, CSCS,*D
+State Director: Julia Olsen, PhD, CSCS,*D

 Julia Olsen is an instructor at Delaware State University in the Public and Allied Health Sciences Department, teaching exercise physiology and sport and fitness nutrition courses, among others.
 In her spare time, Olsen works at multiple fitness centers in her area.
 Her interests include strength and conditioning and exercise physiology.